scaleoutsystems/fedn/README.rst

 Core design principles:

--  **Secure AND easy-to-use.** Federated learning aims to increase security and privacy in ML.
-FEDn is designed to Leverage a fully managed service (SaaS) to quickly get started with zero deployment of service-side components.
+-  **Secure by design.** FL clients do not need to open any ingress ports.
+Industry-standard communication protocols (gRPC) and token-based authentication and RBAC (JWT) provides flexible integration in a range of production environments.

--  **Cloud native design**.
+-  **Cloud native.**.
 Minimal code change should be required to go from development and testing to production.
 By following cloud native design principles, we ensure a wide range of deployment options including private cloud and on-premise infrastructure.

 -  **Scalability and resilience.** Multiple aggregation servers (combiners) can share the workload.
 FEDn seamlessly recover from failures in all critical components and manages intermittent client-connections.

--  **Secure by design.** FL clients do not need to open any ingress ports.
-Secure, industry-standard communication protocols (gRPC) and token-based authentication and RBAC (JWT) provides flexible integration in a range of production environments.

-- **ML-framework agnostic**.
-Use FEDn with your favorite ML framework.
-Examples available for
+-  **Data-scientist friendly**.
+A ML-framework agnostic design lets data scientists implement use-cases using their framework of choice.
+An intuitive UI and a Python API enables managment of complex FL experiments and tracking user-defined metrics in real time.

--  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor experiments in real-time, simplifying troubleshooting and auditing.
-Machine learning metrics can be accessed via both a Python API and visualized in an intuitive UI that helps the data scientists analyze and communicate ML-model training progress.
+-  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor both the system and experiments in real-time, simplifying troubleshooting and auditing.

 Features